 Schroders' proprietary sustainability tools generate scores by using certain metrics and how scores are generated may change over time.
-Schroders' proprietary sustainability tools may utilise third party data (including third party estimates) as well as our own modelling assumptions, and the outcome may differ from other sustainability tools and measures.
-Schroders cannot confirm the accuracy, completeness and adequacy of such third party data and estimates.
-Generating scores involves an element of judgment and subjectivity across the different metrics chosen by Schroders and, as Schroders' proprietary sustainability tools evolve, changes made to how metrics are applied may result in changes to the score of any issuer and ultimately the overall fund/ portfolio score.
+Schroders' proprietary sustainability tools may utilise and be reliant on third party data (including third party estimates) as well as our own modelling assumptions, and the outcome may differ from other sustainability tools and measures.
+Schroders seeks to ensure that such third party data and estimates are accurate, but Schroders cannot confirm the accuracy, completeness and adequacy of such third party data and estimates.
+Generating scores involves an element of judgment and subjectivity across the different metrics chosen by Schroders and, as Schroders' proprietary sustainability tools evolve, changes made to how metrics are applied may result in changes to the score of any issuer and ultimately the overall fund/portfolio score.
 At the same time, of course, the issuer's performance might improve or deteriorate.
 An issuer will be scored across applicable metrics and may score higher or lower on some metrics than on others.
 The scores are combined to provide an overall net score for the issuer.